2024 Solar Incentives Guide for Bartlett, IL - Tax Credits & Rebates

 EcoWatch's Bartlett, IL Solar Incentives FAQs

-Yes, you can claim both rebates and tax credits towards the cost of your solar panels.
-Depending on which incentives you are receiving, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to confirm that you are claiming the correct incentives and getting the most money possible.
+Yes, you can receive both rebates and tax credits towards the cost of solar panels.
+Depending on which incentives you are eligible for, they may apply in a different order.
+Make sure that you talk to your solar installer or a local tax professional to ensure that you are claiming incentives correctly and that you're getting the most money possible.

 Can I get any financial incentives when I add solar panels to a vacation home, rental property or commercial property?